 We earn our revenues at the project level by charging an underwriting or arrangement fee to the borrower.
 We also charge a management fee to CoPower Finance Inc., the subsidiary of CoPower Inc. that issues CoPower Green Bonds.
 This management fee is based on the "spread" -- that is to say, the variable difference between revenues from interest payments on loans and the fixed bond obligations.
-These revenues help us cover the cost of sourcing projects, structuring our green investment products and maintaining our online platform, among other costs.
+These revenues help us cover the cost of sourcing projects and structuring our green investment products among other costs.

 How do you track the impact of investments?

 Each quarter we report on the environmental impact of your investment.
 The environmental impact is based on internal calculations performed by CoPower relying in part on standardized carbon accounting methodology.
 We also rely on data from the projects and determine your individual contribution based on percentage of overall project cost.

 For example, to calculate solar impact we use clean energy projections as determined by PVSyst, the industry standard.
 We then check this against actual monthly solar production numbers for our projects as reported by the utility companies.
 To calculate energy efficiency we use projections of how much electricity and natural gas will be saved by the retrofit as determined by an independent engineering report.
 We check this against actual savings as measured by an independent engineer after one year.

 To calculate greenhouse gas emissions avoided we use conversion factors provided by Environment Canada’s National Greenhouse Gas Inventory Report.

 How do you process financial transactions securely?

 The CoPower website does not perform any financial transactions.
 Authorization for transactions is obtained when you e-sign legal documents through Docusign.
 These authorization documents are used by CoPower and our bank (Royal Bank of Canada) to perform financial transactions off-line from our website.
 We only accept payments in the following forms: